What is ReLEx SMILE Eye Surgery?

 - Infection

 One frequent side effect of most refractive eye surgeries is dry eye.
-Research suggests there is a nonsignificant reduction in postoperative tear production for people who undergo SMILE.
-This means that compared to other procedures such as LASIK, the risk of developing dry eye is minimal.5
+Research suggests a nonsignificant reduction in postoperative tear production for people who undergo SMILE.

 ReLEx Smile vs. LASIK